-In CORTEX Gateway, click Settings > Studio Import.
+In CORTEX Gateway, click ‘Settings’, then ‘Studio Import’.

 Select User Access Management.Flows.studiopkg, provided in the package downloaded in Section 2.2, inside the User Access Management directory, and import it.

 If there are flow dependencies outside of the User Access Management group, include these unless they already exist on the system.